emmo-repo/domain-datamodel/docs/serialisation.md

 }
 ```

-Figure 1 shows how it would look like serialised in RDF.
+Figure 1 shows how it would look like serialised in RDF,

 ![fig1](figs/person-entity.svg)

-where the individuals labeled `A`, ..., `E` are shorthands for the
+where the individuals labeled A, ..., E are shorthands for the
 following IRIs:

 | shorthand | IRI |